splitline/My-CTF-Challenges/tsj-ctf/genie/README.md

 +-----------------+-----------------+-----------------+-----------------+---------------------+
 ```

-We know in the decryption of CBC mode, the last block (block#5) is XORed with the ciphertext of previous block (block#4).
-Since we've know the plaintext of block#5, we can forge arbitrary data of block#5, Just simply do the following:
+We know in the decryption of CBC mode, the last block (block#5) is xored with the ciphertext of previous block (block#4).
+Since we've know the plaintext of block#5, we can forge arbitrary data of it, Just simply do the following:

 ```
 Ciphertext(block#4) = ("\x10" * 16) XOR Ciphertext(block#4) XOR Target(block#5)
 ```

-We can manipulate the last block of the decrypted plaintext now, this will break the plaintext of block#1 ~ block#4 obviously, but it won't affect our exploitation.
+We can manipulate the last block of the decrypted plaintext now, this will break the plaintext of block#4 obviously, but it won't affect our exploitation.

-Actually the unpadding function [just takes the last byte of the padding as the padding length](https://github.com/JuliaCrypto/Nettle.jl/blob/master/src/cipher.jl#L90-L93), it doesn't check it at all, so we can easily let the padding length be `len(plaintext) - 1`, then we can get a plaintext with only one byte!
+Actually the unpadding function [just takes the last byte of the padding as the padding length](https://github.com/JuliaCrypto/Nettle.jl/blob/master/src/cipher.jl#L90-L93), it doesn't check it at all, so we can easily make the padding length be `len(plaintext) - 1`, then we can get a plaintext with only one byte!

 To sum up, we need to craft a ciphertext like this:
 ```